mikeschinkel/savetabs/README.md

 ### Bugs to Fix
 1. Fix partial saving of Tab Group name.
 2. Fix regression for filter query on Linkset postback.
+3. Fix non-scrolling of longer lists of links
+4. Disable triggering of events while editing label names
+5. Update ContentURL when edited label is returned by HTML API

 ### Features To Add
 1. API